pyxem/orix/CONTRIBUTING.rst

 (against hash) etc. If we have updated the file hash, pooch will re-download it.
 If the file is available in the cache, it can be loaded as the other files in the data module.

+With every new version of orix, a new directory of data sets with the version name is added to the cache directory.
+Any old directories are not deleted automatically, and should then be deleted manually if desired.

 Continuous integration (CI)
 ===========================